Psykotikism/Mutant_Tanks/README.md

 native bool ST_IsCorePluginEnabled();

 /**
- * Returns if the Mutant Tank type has a glow outline.
+ * Returns if the Super Tank type has a glow outline.
  *
  * @param tank			Client index of the Tank.
  * @return			True if the Tank has a glow outline, false otherwise.